taphos/unity-uitest/README.md

 # Unity UI Test Automation Framework

+This version of framework is supported by Unity 2017 and later Comparing to the previous version it is integrated with Unity PlayMode Test Runner instead of custom runner implementation If you would like to write tests for older Unity versions check out previous version of the framework https://github.com/taphos/unity-uitest/tree/1.0

 # Features

 * Allows to write automated tests that drive the game in a way similar to how a user would
 * Integrated with Unity UI solution, can easily be integrated with custom solutions like NGUI or EZGUI
+* Integrated with Unity Test Runner
-* Tests can be executed in Editor or Unity Player (tested Android, iOS and Standalone)
+* Tests can be executed in Unity Player or Editor (PlayMode)
-* Test reports in Editor GUI, Console and XML files (JUnit format)
 * Includes lightweight dependency injection framework for object mocking

 # Running

-* To run tests in Editor open scene Assets/UITest/Example/TestRunner.unit and click Play
-* Click TestRunner GameObject to see the test report in realtime
+* In Editor Open Window->Test Runner
-* Use filter field to run tests partially
+* Switch to PlayMode tab
-* To run on device just set Tests scene as a first one before building
+* Click Run

 # Implementing tests

 * To add a new test create a new class anywhere in the project extending UITest
-* Use UITest, UISetUp and UITearDown attributes same way as you would in Unit tests
+* Use UnityTest, SetUp and TearDown attributes same way as you would in Unit tests
 * Checkout example in Assets/UITest/Examples/UITestExample.cs